kriepy/LeafGrow/README.md

 # Leaf Grow

-A visualisation on leaf grow
+A visualisation on leaf grow.
+See this [paper](http://algorithmicbotany.org/papers/venation.sig2005.pdf)

 ## Quickstart